 LA native and current resident, Kohshin Finley (b.
 1989), earned his BFA from Otis College of Art and Design.

-Finley’s work depicts strong people of color forced to carry the burden of past and present American discrimination and racial prejudice.
+Finley’s work depicts defiant people of color as they navigate through spaces that try to continuously break them down.
 The subjects of his paintings use these tribulations as armor for their journey through everyday life.
 These visual moments facilitate conversations on the struggles people of color have to endure to survive and to thrive.

 Being born and raised in the contentious racial and social climate of South Central Los Angeles, Finley now taps into his own Black-Mexican heritage and experiences to create each painting.
 His friends and family are the subjects of these paintings, captured while they have visceral conversations about navigating the world as people of color.